stashed/elasticsearch/docs/elasticsearch.md

       requests:
         storage: 1Gi
   init:
-    stashRestoreSession:
-      name: sample-elasticsearch-restore
+    waitForInitialRestore: true
   terminationPolicy: Delete
 ```

 Here,

-- `spec.init.stashRestoreSession.name` specifies the `RestoreSession` crd name that we are going to use to restore this database.
+- `spec.init.waitForInitialRestore` tells KubeDB to wait for the first restore to complete before marking this database as ready to use.

 Let's create the above database,